mikecheninoulu/THDHMMBiLSTM/README.md

 # Temporal_hierarchical_dictionary_HMM
 This code is for the paper: Temporal Hierarchical Dictionary Guided Decodingfor Online Gesture Segmentation and Recognition.
 We propose a novel hybrid HMM-DNN framework for online segmentation and recognition of skeleton-based human gestures.
-The network is tested on the four datasets, MSRA, OAD gesture dataset, DHG gesture dataset and Chalearn 2014 dataset.
+The network is tested on the four datasets, MSRA, OAD action dataset, DHG gesture dataset and Chalearn 2014 dataset.
 We report state-of-the-art performances on all these datasets.

 Code written by Chen Haoyu, University of Oulu.

-The original code is written in Theano, we re-implemented it with Keras-Tensorflow.
+The original code was written in Theano, we re-implemented it with Keras-Tensorflow.

 We train and evaluate on Ubuntu 16.04, it will also work for Windows and OS.